reactphp/promise/README.md

 The `AsyncInterop\Promise` interface is intended for interoperability with other libraries and their combinator and conversion functions.

-Note, that although the interface is named *Promise*, it has nothing to do with promises commonly known from the
+Note, that although the `AsyncInterop\Promise` interface is named *Promise*, it's API is different from promises commonly known from the [CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A), [Promises/A+](https://promisesaplus.com) or [ECMAScript 2015 (ES6)](http://www.ecma-international.org/ecma-262/6.0/#sec-promise-constructor)
-[CommonJS Promises/A](http://wiki.commonjs.org/wiki/Promises/A),
-[Promises/A+](https://promisesaplus.com) or
-[ECMAScript 2015 (ES6)](http://www.ecma-international.org/ecma-262/6.0/#sec-promise-constructor)